thandipearl/Engineering-Quality-Analysis-with-R/README.md

 > Use data to identify which characteristics of raw materials are causing poor manufacturing outcomes.

-This project demonstrates how **data science can be used to solve real engineering and manufacturing problems**, even without needing engineering knowledge.
+This project demonstrates how **data science can be used to solve real engineering and manufacturing problems**.

 ---